SAP/styleguides/clean-abap/CleanABAP.md

   END OF message_lifespan.
 ```

-Makes the relation clearer than:
+makes the relation clearer than

 ```ABAP
 " Anti-pattern